imathis/octopress/source/docs/plugins/gist-tag/index.markdown

 ---

 All you need is the gist's id and you can easily embed it in your page.
-This actually downloads a cache of the gist and embeds it in a `<noscript>` tag for RSS readers and search engines, while still using Github's javascript gist embed code for browsers.
+This actually downloads a cache of the gist and embeds it in a `<noscript>` tag for RSS readers and search engines, while still using GitHub's JavaScript gist embed code for browsers.

 #### Syntax